SamuelMacKay/mackays-miniatures/README.md

 |7|<font color="green">Test Pass</font> | <br> As A buyer , <br> I want to be able to see my invoice information and have it emailed to me for confirmation <br> So I Know my purchase has worked and I have evidence of the products I should receive <br><br> I know I am done when I have set up an automatic email that will fill in with the buyers information and any contact information for them to be able to contact the owner. <br> Evidence: I have an automated system that will send and invoice receipt to the users valid email address (which is a mandatory field) and will autofill if you are logged in.
 There is also a receipt displayed onscreen directly on the website if the email is lost, or the address was incorrect/not active. <br><br> ![on website receipt](images/evidence-reciept-story-7.png) ![success toast](images/evidence-alert-story-7.png) ![email](images/evidence-email-story-7.png)|
 |8|<font color="green">Test Pass</font> | <br> As A Site user, <br> I want to be able to add new products, edit old products, have only admins be able to do it <br> So I can add new models when they are announced and released, and edit old ones if the information changes <br><br> I know I am done when I have a simple front end page that allows ONLY admin/superusers to make changes, remove and add models and images to the website. <br> Evidence: i have both a backend and frontend editing capabilities that are tied to admin status, which can only be activated in the back end, so regular customers can not edit or modify other users, product information or prices or weather they have admin or staff power. <br><br> ![edit/delete buttons](images/evidence-addordelete-story-8.png) ![add/edit frontend](images/evidence-CRUD-story-8.png) ![add/edit backend](images/evidence-backend-story-8.png) ![admin/staff status backend](images/evidence-admin-story-8.png) |

-### Accessibility Testing

-To check the colors and fonts, I used Lighthouse in the Google devtools.
-The results are shown below:

 ## Deployment